rails/rails/guides/source/getting_started.md

 The above migration creates a method named `change` which will be called when you run this migration.
 The action defined in this method is also reversible, which means Rails knows how to reverse the change made by this migration, in case you want to reverse it later.
-When you run this migration it will create an `articles` table with one string column and a text column.
+When you run this migration, it will create an `articles` table with one string column and a text column.
 It also creates two timestamp fields to allow Rails to track article creation and update times.